MikkelHegn/SFHumio/README.md

 ### Applications

-For the sample application in this repo, we are using Serilog.
+For the sample .net core application in this repo, we are using Serilog and filebeat for shipping.

 #### Serilog